milan11/milan11.github.io/_posts/2015-08-11-cpp-precompiled-headers-chaining.md

 title: C++ - precompiled headers chaining
 ---

-Similarly to Microsoft Visual Studio compiler, gcc and clang compilers support precompiled headers, too.
+Similarly to Microsoft Visual Studio compiler, gcc and Clang compilers support precompiled headers, too.
 Let's look at creating and using of a precompiled header in clang compiler, particularly at chaining of precompiled headers (building a precompiled header using another precompiled header compiled earlier).

 ## Building a precompiled header